Swimm vs Specsight

 - Code explanations and patterns

-- Inline documentation in the repo
+- Inline documentation in the repository

 - Architecture knowledge